pacuna/partitionable/README.md

 ## Usage

-Partitionable assumes the model you want to partition has `logdate` attribute which will be used for checking the partitions constraints and triggers.
+Partitionable assumes the model you want to partition has a `logdate` attribute which will be used for checking the partitions constraints and triggers.

 ### Example